 We believe in rankings of “role models.”
 With 7 million Forbes magazine readers and 70 million monthly visitors to Forbes.com, plus 42 local publications, we take this very seriously.

-To seek high-quality Advisors, SHOOK scours the financial services industry—banks, brokerages, custodians, insurance companies, clearing houses and others for nominations.
+To seek high-quality Advisors, SHOOK scours the financial services industry—banks, securities firms, custodians, insurance companies, clearing houses and others for nominations.

-While several advisor rankings exists, only SHOOK Research provides deep due diligence, including interviews each FA over the phone and in person and rigorous data verifications. **Our deep due diligence is vital because data for all rankings is self-reported.**
+While many advisor rankings exist, only SHOOK Research provides deep due diligence, including interviews each FA over the phone and in person, and rigorous data verifications. **Our deep due diligence and data verifications are vital because data for all rankings is self-reported.**

 We evaluate each advisor as if we are a prospective client—this includes meeting the advisor and his/her team in person.
 We will meet with just about every advisor that earns a spot on one of our rankings.
 (We may miss an advisor when we visit an area if, for example, he or she is out of town, but we’ll get back there eventually.)
 If we miss the advisor next time around as well, this is grounds to be not included in the SHOOK program.